hyperads/docs/source/includes/_native.md

     NativeAd.downloadAndDisplayImage(ivImage, ad.getImage_url());
 }
 ```
-The SDK will log the impression and handle the click automatically.
+> The SDK will log the impression and handle the click automatically.

-Sample projects:

-* [Download](https://s3-us-west-2.amazonaws.com/adpanel-public/HyperadxAndroidADs_Sample_v1.2.2.zip) and extract the Example app for Android.
-* Open pdf file from archive for instructions.
-* [Download](https://s3-us-west-2.amazonaws.com/adpanel-public/HyperadxAndroidMoPubAdapter_1.1.0.zip) and extract the Mopub adapter if needed.